CouncilofLorien/counciloflorien.github.io/docs/cards/A/a-malady-without-healing.md

 > Short-event
 >
 > {: .minion-resource-text .black-text .p-2 }
-> > _Magic._ _Shadow-_Magic.__ Playable during the site phase on a non-Ringwraith, non-Wizard character at the same site as a shadow-magic using character.
-Target character must make a corruption check modified by -1 followed by a body check (modified by +1 if tapped).
+> > _Magic._ _Shadow-magic._ ***Playable during the site phase on a non-Ringwraith, non-Wizard character at the same site as a shadow-magic using character.*** Target character must make a corruption check modified by -1 followed by a body check (modified by +1 if tapped).
 If target character is a hero and is eliminated by these checks, you receive his kill marshalling points.
 Unless the shadow-magic user is a Ringwraith, he makes a corruption check modified by -5.
 >